Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 The following are currently not available at the majority of homestays.
 If you regard any of the following as essential, then homestay accommodation is definitely not for you.:

-- Air-conditioning (Some homestays provide electric fans.)
+- Air-conditioning (Many homestays provide electric fans.)

 - Free internet connections (See this page for more about internet access in Raja Ampat.)